endurantgames/cosmiclegends/src/classes/knight.md

 ### Nova Power

-Choose any two single words you like; these are your **Nova Power Words**.
+Choose any two or three single words you like; these are your **Nova Power Words**.

+At the start of any Storyline, your Nova Power Words are **Locked** and you can't use them in Power Displays, Stunts, or Combos.

-When you check off all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.
+When you mark all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

-You can use one of your Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include the second Nova Power Word as well.
+You can use one of your *Unlocked* Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include a second Nova Power Word as well.

+You can use one or more of your *Locked* Nova Power Words in a Power Display, Stunt, or Combo by spending 1 Might per Nova Power Word.
+The Nova Power Word remains *Locked*.

 :::::::::::::::::::::::::: classpic ::::::::::::::::::::::::::::::::
 ![Percival, The Grailknight](art/jeshields/knight.png "Percival, the Grailknight"){.class}